 But You Can’t Always Do It Alone

-While looking at yourself on your own might seem like something you can do for yourself, and, to some degree, that is certainly one way to approach this, there is no substitute for what happens when two (or more) people meet in a room with the sole purpose being the understanding and personal growth of one of them.
+While it may seem like it would be easy enough to do this work on your own, and, to some degree, that is certainly one way to approach this, there is no substitute for what happens when two (or more) people meet in a room with the sole purpose being the understanding and personal growth of one of them.
 Many psychotherapists have a word for this: the “third,” meaning that something new and unique is created that is the result of the combining of the conscious and unconscious minds of two people.
 The “third” can only be created by the two specific people interacting.

 Therapy as a Place to Talk and to Listen